angr/angr/docs/extending-angr/simprocedures.rst

 the function, where do the values that go into the arguments come from?
-You can define your ``run()`` function with however many arguments you like, and the SimProcedure runtime will automatically extract from the program state those arguments for you, via a `calling convention
-<structured_data.md#working-with-calling-conventions>`, and call your run
-function with them.
+You can define your ``run()`` function with however many arguments you like, and the SimProcedure runtime will automatically extract from the program state those arguments for you, via a :ref:`calling convention <Working with Calling Conventions>`, and call your run function with them.
 Similarly, when you return a value from the run function, it is placed into the state (again, according to the calling convention), and the actual control-flow action of returning from a function is performed, which depending on the architecture may involve jumping to the link register or jumping to the result of a stack pop.

 It should be clear at this point that the SimProcedure we just wrote is meant to totally replace whatever function it is hooked over top of.
 In fact, the